alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 ## 9. Deploy and configure Network Policy Server (NPS)
 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
-- Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
+- Open a Powershell terminal (from your deployment machine) and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
     - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
 - Deploy and configure the NPS VM by running `./Setup_SHM_NPS.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config
 - This will take **around 20 minutes** to run.
     - **Troubleshooting:** If you see an error similar to `New-AzResourceGroupDeployment : Resource Microsoft.Compute/virtualMachines/extensions NPS-SHM-<SHM ID>/joindomain' failed with message` you may find this error resolves if you wait and retry later.
 Alternatively, you can try deleting the extension from the `NPS-SHM-<SHM ID> > Extensions` blade in the Azure portal.

-### Configure NPS
 1. Log in to the NPS VM using Microsoft Remote Desktop
-    - the private IP address for the SHM NPS VM can be found in the `RG_SHM_NPS` resource group
+    - the private IP address for the SHM NPS VM can be found through the Azure portal, by going to the `RG_SHM_<SHM ID>_NPS` resource group; selecting the `NPS-SHM-<SHM ID>` VM and looking at the `Private IP` field.
     - the Username and Password are the same as for `DC1-SHM` and `DC2-SHM` (ie the credentials you used above to Remote Desktop into the domain controller above):
     - To obtain the login credentials again, on the Azure portal navigate to the `RG_SHM_SECRETS` resource group and then the `kv-shm-<SHM ID>` key vault and then select `secrets` on the left hand panel.
     - The username is the `shm-<SHM ID>-vm-admin-username` secret plus the domain, ie `<admin username>@custom domain`